 The south branch of Bowens Creek has sections of canyon from high up in its headwaters, right down to the junction with the north branch.
 These notes describe the most commonly visited section of Bowens Creek South Canyon, the so-called upper section (technically it's about the 4th and 5th of around 8 sections!).

 Then drive to Pierces Pass and park the other car at the top parking area.
 Walk N along the road to the top of the hill and then NE along the ridge.
 There is a reasonably well defined pad that keeps mostly near the main ridge line.
 After a little over 1km the ridge starts to drop.
 At the pagodas there are a number of spots you can scramble to the right down into the creek.
 The easiest is the obvious gully you can see about 100m further on from the top of the first pagoda, getting into the creek at about MGA544843.
 Some creek walking and a bit of scrambling follows to a 14m drop.
 This can easily be bypassed on the right, or abseiled if you feel like it.
-The canyon proper is reached shortly after.
+A possible downclimb or short drop may follow, before the canyon proper is reached shortly after.

 The first drop is about 9m from tapes from one of a number of trees on the right.
 However, it can be also be slid in two stages by climbing down under the chockstone.
 Both drops are usually into about waist deep water.